conjugated estrogens and medroxyprogesterone acetate

 PREMIA 2.5 Continuous tablets

 Each strength comes in a blister pack containing 28 tablets.

-The active ingredients are conjugated oestrogens and MPA.
+The active ingredients are conjugated estrogens and MPA.

-Each blue, oval PREMIA 5 Continuous Tablet contains conjugated oestrogens 0.625 mg and MPA 5 mg and is printed with "0.625/5"
+Each blue, oval PREMIA 5 Continuous Tablet contains conjugated estrogens 0.625 mg and MPA 5 mg and is printed with "0.625/5"

 in black ink.